 - AS2 components will be carried forward as placeholders, but cannot be used to create new content on stage.
 Also, they will generate compile errors in AS3.

-As Animate CC scans for and then convert any deprecated content in older files, you may experience delays when opening files previously saved in an earlier version of Animate.
-To resolve this delay for future uses, re-save the file using Animate CC.
-Once the file is stamped as CC, this scan and conversion will no longer occur on the said file and, hence, resulting in faster file opening times.
+As Animate scans for and then convert any deprecated content in older files, you may experience delays when opening files previously saved in an earlier version of Animate.
+To resolve this delay for future uses, re-save the file using Animate.
+Once the file is stamped, this scan and conversion will no longer occur on the said file and, hence, resulting in faster file opening times.

-Animate CC does not support importing of SWC files.
+Animate does not support importing of SWC files.